jackDev221/NeuralChain/cmd/evrkey/README.md

 evrkey
 ======

-evrkey is a simple command-line tool for working with Evrynet keyfiles.
+evrkey is a simple command-line tool for working with NeuralChain keyfiles.

 # Usage